jdaeheon/jdaeheon.github.io/src/data/markdown/projects/conversational.guide.md

 ![Photo of the user study conducted](/image/conversational-guide/1.png)

-The conversational audio guide is an experimental project about the collaborative interaction between humans and AI agents in viewing artwork.
-It aims to understand how AI can assist humans in constructivist learning, cultivating a more lightweight yet effective way of viewing the artwork.
-From an observation of how the museum visitors behave within the exhibitory setting, the conversational audio guide started with an easy question *"Can the AI be an enjoyable companion who brings a theather-like experience to the solemn environment primarily known as the White Box?"* Through the demonstration of the Conversational audio guide, our team was able to see a variety of expectations given the concept from the participants and the corresponding various interactions.
-The conversational audio guide, primarily through the demonstration of its potential to imitate the well-known figure, suggests a possibility that lies within the narrative presentation of education via AI.
+### A Conversational Learning

+The conversational audio guide is an exploratory system design project about conversational learning between humans and AI.
+In the project, we designed a conversational agent that impersonates the virtual artist to offer a pedagogic dialogue.
+The idea initially started from a question *"Can the AI promote critical thinking and reflection to deepen the understanding of the subject as a human mentor?"*
+The museum was perceived as an optimal ground for testing the hypothesis, as it naturally invites open interpretation.

+Specifically, we challenged impersonating the agent as an artist to (1) increase the perceived social characteristics of the agent and (2) bring a theater-like experience to the museum environment.
+Based on the constructivist framework, we dimmed both points to be critical for the learning to take place within the dialogue.
+Through iterative design procedures, we increased the narrative details of the response to implement the impersonation.

+### System Evaluation

+Through the demonstration of the conversational audio guide, our team was able to identify varying user expectations and evaluation of the system.
+Generally, the idea is perceived as interesting and the participants evaluated the interaction to be beneficial for appreciating the art.
+Meanwhile, the richness of the dialogue and the subsequent gain largely differed between the participants.
+The participants with more interest in the artwork and the field of art showed a greater tendency to connect with the agent.

 <div style="display: flex;">
     <div style="flex: 1; padding: 5px;">